trailblazer/reform/README.md

   model :song
 end
 ```

+`::model` will configure ActiveModel's naming logic.
+With `Composition`, this configures the main model of the form and should be called once.

 This is especially helpful when your framework tries to render `cover_song_path` although you want to go with `song_path`.